convisoappsec/conviso-docs/docs/tools/conviso-sbom/conviso-sbom.md

 ## How to generate and view dependencies

-A SBOM file will be generated and sent to the respective asset each time you run `conviso ast run` or `conviso sca run`.
+An SBOM file will be generated and sent to the respective asset each time you run `conviso ast run` or `conviso sca run`.

-After run our AST, you can simply access the asset and you will find a Components section, just click in `View All`:
+After running our AST, you can simply access the asset and you will find a Components section, just click on `View All`:

 <div style={{textAlign: 'center'}}>